KavyaSaxena/MovieMetadataService/README.md

 - Use Python (minimum 3.5),java or nodejs
 - Do not introduce any system dependencies (databases, caches, search engines, docker, ..) to solve this task.
 This task is about your problem solving skills and not about creating a production ready system.
 It should not require more than installing the dependency (for e.g: `pip install`) and  running the application (for e.g: `python <your_script>.py`) to have a running service.
-- 72h after being added to the project, your pushing rights will be revoked and the latest commit of your implementation will be the basis for your evaluation.
-- Keep it simple: You are not expected to spend days on this - just proof that you know how to write great software

-## Evaluation criteria

-In general you can think of the evaluation being a thorough peer review of your code.
-You will be evaluated by a number of criteria, among others:

-- How well did you apply engineering best practices (general & language specific)?
-- Is the service working as intended?
-- How readable is your code?
-- Does the service solve the problem
-    - correctly?
-    - efficiently?
-- Is your code consistent in itself (styling, language constructs, ..)?
-- Appropriate use 3rd party modules
-- We do **not** expect you to have a high test coverage, **BUT** it is important that you demonstrate that you know how to write testable code and provide a few tests that showcase this.
-- Proper use of git
-- Making good assumptions and documenting them

-### Good luck